ozim-ml/ozim-stocks/README.md

 # Ozim-stocks - web app for stock price analysis and forecasting
 ## Introduction
-Web application written in Python using the FastAPI library.
-The main purpose of this application is to analyse historical stock price changes and predict stock price volatility.
-Application is integrated with MLOps platform - MLflow.
+A web application written in Python using the FastAPI library.
+The application was developed to analyse historical stock price changes and predict their volatility.
+It is integrated with the MLOps platform - MLflow.